hipspy/hips/docs/getting_started.rst

 This package is under heavy development, it's changing quickly.

-We'll add ddvance examples and detailed documentation once things have stabilised a bit.
+We'll add advanced examples and detailed documentation once things have stabilised a bit.

 For now, if you know Python, you can look at the code and tests to see what's available: https://github.com/hipspy/hips